adavidalbertson/gpair/README.md

 You can even credit multiple coauthors by running `gpair ALIAS_1 [ALIAS_2 ...]`

+You can use the `--global` or `-g` flag to pair in global mode, for instance if you are working on multiple repos with the same coauthor.
+Note that as with any git config, the local repo setting will override the global setting if present.

 There are some additional flags you can pass in for more information on `gpair` or any subcommand:

 * `-h` or `-help`: Display usage information